JamiKettunen/void-packages/Manual.md

 - `version` is the version number used to compare against upstream versions.
 Example: `version=${version//./_}`

+- `git` can be set to treat the `site` as feed of commits for the project; in this case results are not sorted by version and only the first match is compared with the current `version`.

 - `single_directory` can be set to disable detecting directory containing one version of sources in url, then searching new version in adjacent directories.